What To Wear And What To Bring

 Wear comfortable clothes and shoes that are not too grippy but which don’t fly off your feet.
 Dance shoes of all varieties are fine but not necessary.

-There is no bar so please bring your own fluid, we do have a water fountain so you can refill your bottle through the night.
+There is no bar so please bring your own water or soft drinks, we do have a water fountain so you can refill your bottle through the night.

 Otherwise the most important thing to bring is yourself!